sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/index.md

  * [Performance Dashboard](performance-dashboard/) - monitor your web site and keep track of your metrics and performance.
  * [Performance Leaderboard](leaderboard/) - compare your pages with your competition.
  * [Scripting](scripting/) - test a user journey, test multiple URLs, test login, test adding items to the cart with scripting.
+* [Web performance testing in practice](web-performance-testing-in-practice/) - start to read this is if you are new into synthetics tests.

 ## More details
  * [Alerts](alerts/) - send alerts (email/Slack/PagerDuty etc) when you get a performance regression.